linode/apl-docs/docs/for-ops/how-to/use-team-admin.md

 You can now create a workload to deploy Helm charts to this new namespace.
 In this example we'll use the deployment chart in the `otomi-charts` repo.
 In the left menu, under `team-admin` click `Workloads` and then click `Create Workload`.

-1. Enter a name for the workload
+1. Enter a name for the workload.

 ```
 hello-deploy